 The council uses IPART's local government discount rate of 4.10% (published February 2019) to discount all the escalated cash flows to their present values at the base period.
-This is consistent with the recommendation in our Technical Paper to use the IPART calculated discount rate.100
+This is consistent with the recommendation in our Technical Paper to use the IPART calculated discount rate.
+116

-When updating other assumptions discussed in the section of the report, the council should also use IPART's latest published discount rate (which was 3.7% for August 2019).101
+When updating other assumptions discussed in the section of the report, the council should also use IPART's latest published discount rate (which was 3.7% for August 2019).117 In its response to the Draft Report, the council accepts using the latest available data.118